 After 1688 the area along the northern Mianus River, originally called “Steep Hollow” and later North Mianus, developed into the town’s first business center.
 It was the site of the only gristmill in town, granted to Joshua Haight, who held a monopoly on the business serving the early settlement until 1704.
 Both the gristmill and a sawmill, which was built in 1691, were located near the bridge over the Mianus River at the intersection of today’s Palmer Hill and Valley Roads.
 The bridge was built on the location where the saltwater tides from the Sound met the fresh water and created a sandbar where one could safely ford the river.
 In 1688 the bridge allowed for the first connection of the “Main Country Road” between Boston and New York along the King’s Highway or the Westchester Path.
 This early “Main Country Road” began at the Stamford border, turned south at the Mianus River bridge and continued down Valley Road until it reached what is today East Putnam Avenue in Cos Cob; from there it continued west to the border with New York.

 The historic community of Old Greenwich is the original Town of Greenwich.
-On July 18, 1640, local Native Americans, who had inhabited the land since the late Archaic Period, sold what was then a shoreline patch of marshy wilderness (currently the tip of Old Greenwich) to a small group of settlers for the sum of 25 red coats, only a portion of which was delivered.
+On July 18, 1640, local Native Americans, who had inhabited the land since the late Archaic Period, sold what was then a marshy wilderness, to a small group of settlers for the sum of 25 red coats, only a portion of which was delivered.
 The first founder was Captain Daniel Patrick.
 He was by reputation a freewheeling, unscrupulous rogue who had emigrated from the Netherlands with his Dutch wife, Anne Van Beyeren, after being appointed in 1630 by the new Governor John Winthrop of the Massachusetts Bay Colony to be one of the first military commanders of the militia in the New World.
 The second, Robert Feake, was the son of a British goldsmith who had emigrated from England 10 years before and, by 1640, was a wealthy landowner in Watertown.
 The third settler was a young intrepid Englishwoman, Elizabeth Winthrop Feake, immortalized by Anya Seton in The Winthrop Woman.
 She was the niece of Governor John Winthrop and his formerly widowed daughter-in-law who had married Robert Feake after emigrating from England in 1631.
 Elizabeth Winthrop's particular purchase, which was an exceptional transaction for a woman at the time, was "Monakewego," a neck of land known today as Greenwich Point, but on maps of the period as “Elizabeth’s Neck.”
 A portion of these lands was subsequently transferred from Patrick and Feake to Jeffrey Ferris, an Englishman who is credited with naming the settlement “Greenwich” after the town of Greenwich in England.